 Care Fees: Losing Your Home

 This will depend on your personal and financial circumstances and the assessment made by your local authority.
 If you own a property then the value of it could be taken into account when you need care.

 The local authority will not normally take your home into account to pay for care fees if your partner or an elderly or seriously disabled relative of yours still lives there.

 If you receive short term care or care from time to time, your house will normally be disregarded.
-If, however, your stay in care is long term or permanent, your home may be included.
+However, if your stay in care is long term or permanent, your home may be included.